GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Changes:**
     *   Modified `src/ai/flows/conduct-independent-research.ts`:
         *   The `webSearch` tool's `outputSchema` changed from `z.object({ results: z.array(z.string()) })` to `WebSearchOutputSchema` (an alias for `z.object({ searchResults: z.array(SearchResultItemSchema) })`), where `SearchResultItemSchema` is `z.object({ title: z.string(), link: z.string().url(), snippet: z.string() })`.
-        *   The mock implementation of `webSearch` was updated to return data conforming to this new structured schema, with more varied placeholder content.
+        *   The mock implementation of `webSearch` was updated to return data conforming to this new structured schema, with more varied placeholder content, and ensuring at least one result is always returned.
         *   Comments were added about future real API integration and API key management.
         *   The `ConductIndependentResearchOutputSchema`'s `sources` field was updated from `z.array(z.string())` to `z.array(z.object({ title: z.string(), url: z.string().url() }))`.
         *   The main prompt (`conductIndependentResearchPrompt`) was significantly updated to instruct the LLM on how to: